-Check the Donaldson RadialsealTM air cleaner canister for damage.
-Make sure the cover is in place and the cover latches are secure - do not run the engine without the air cleaner cover in place and secure.
-2. Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tight-ness.
+- 1. Check the security of the engine air cleaner cover and inspect it for damage and make sure it seals properly with the engine baseplate.
+Improper sealing may be caused by a bent baseplate. - Check the Donaldson RadialsealTM air cleaner canister for damage.
+Make sure the cover is in place and the cover latches are secure - do not run the engine without the air cleaner cover in place and secure. - Inspect both air intake hoses for cracks, nicks, cuts, etc., and check the hose clamps for tightness.